michaelhush/M-LOOP/docs/index.rst

 Quick Start
 -----------

-To get the M-LOOP running as soon as possible follow the :ref:`sec-installation` instructions and :ref:`sec-tutorial`.
+To get M-LOOP running follow the :ref:`sec-installation` instructions and :ref:`sec-tutorial`.

 Contents
 --------